Skip to main content

 If you lose an employer-sponsored plan, you may be able to keep your coverage through COBRA, which stands for the Consolidated Omnibus Budget Reconciliation Act.
 It’s a federal law that allows you to stay on your employer’s health plan after you lose or leave a job.
 The catch is that you have to pay the full price for the plan.
 Since employers usually pay a large part of your plan’s monthly premium, COBRA is often unaffordable.

 If you think you’ll be without coverage just temporarily, you could also consider short-term insurance.
-You can join a short-term plan at any time and stay on it for as little as a month or as long as 12 months.
+You can typically apply for a short-term plan at any time and stay on it for up to 4 months (3 months plus a 1-month extension) in a 12-month period.
 This type of plan is a good option if you just need something to bridge a gap between insurance plans.

 49627-U-0423